See how Beltmar reads behavior as narrative

 Early research · 4 page views

-Day 6 · Focuses on pricing, guarantees, and onboarding integration
+Day 6 · Focuses on pricing, guarantees, and onboarding

 Evaluation-leaning · 6 page views